LiorKogan/V1/README.md

 ## Aggregator Sequences

-Multiple aggregators may appear along a sequence.
-Here are some examples:
+Multiple aggregators may appear along a _sequence_.
+Along a sequence, aggregator's constraints are evaluated from right to left, except where a constraint depends on the evaluation result of a constraint on its left (see Q376).

 _**Q128:** Any person A and A's three offspring who own horses of the largest number of colors_